 Avoid losing sales by including your phone number, store location (if you have one), and email address on every page.

 11. Include your website link in all your social media profiles.

-Once you have the site set up to look attractive and encourage people to sign up for your mailing lists, be sure to include the website name and link in all your social media profiles.
-If prospects like what you are saying in social media conversations, chances are they’ll take a look at your website before they pick up the phone and call you or email you for more information.
+Once you’ve followed the tips above and are happy with your website, you can include a link to it in all your social media profiles.
+If prospects like what you’re saying in social media conversations, chances are they’ll take a look at your website before they contact you for more information.